 Before copying an object, note the following precautions:

 - You must have permissions to operate the source object.
 Otherwise the operation fails.

 - Data cannot be copied across regions.
 For example, an object in a Hangzhou bucket may not be copied to a Qingdao bucket.

 - Objects up to 1 GB are supported.

 - Appended objects cannot be copied.

-You need to take different steps to copy a large object.
 The OSS supports the function of copying large files similar to Multipart upload.

 The only difference is that the process UploadPart is replaced by the process UploadPartCopy.
 The syntax of UploadPartCopy is similar to that of UploadPart.
 However, instead of being directly uploaded from the HTTP request, data is retrieved from the source object.